DEC logoRULES AND REGULATIONS

 1. Site Plan Review is required when a proposed project involves one or more of the following:

-(a) construction of a new building, regardless of land use;
+(a) Construction of a new building, regardless of land use;

-(b) extension or increase in the area of a nonconforming use in an existing building;
+(b) Extension or increase in the area of a nonconforming use in an existing building;

-(c) construction or expansion of a parking lot, structure, or loading dock;
+(c) Construction or expansion of a parking lot, structure, or loading dock;

-(d) construction of an ancillary building on-site (denoting use for storing equipment, maintenance supplies, and similar items, or for housing building systems equipment), if the building contains more than 800 square feet of gross floor area; and
+(d) Construction of an ancillary building on-site (denoting use for storing equipment, maintenance supplies, and similar items, or for housing building systems equipment), if the building contains more than 800 square feet of gross floor area; and

 2. Submission Requirements.
 When the Site Plan is submitted with other Unified Permit components, submission of duplicate information shall be minimized.
 Specific submission requirements shall be established by the Director during the scoping session prior to the pre-permitting conference.
+An Applicant for Site Plan review shall file the following:

-(a) A completed Permit application form.
+(a) A completed Permit Submission form.

 (b) The required Administrative and Peer Review Fee.